Dream222222/2DFPhysics/README.md

 ## Goals
 1. Deterministic.
 Should get the same result on all platforms.
 2. Supports rollback.
-Should be able to save/restore anything having to do with the sim and play it back.
+Should be able to save/restore anything having to do with the simulation and have it play back the exact same.

 ## Resources
 * [The Great Divide: Unique Visuals and Deterministic Gameplay in Deserts of Kharak](https://www.youtube.com/watch?v=wwLW6CjswxM)